healthgongdoll/healthgongdoll.github.io/_posts/2021-09-17-DatabaseEntityModel copy.markdown

 An entity that is identification-dependent on another entity type. <br/>
     - Usually, a multivalued and composite attribute of another entity type (identifying entity type) <br/>
     - A DEPENDENT entity is identified by the EMPLOYEE entity <br/>
+    - Always have 1 to Many relationship with parent entity (Total Participation in Weak Entity type) <br/>
+    - How can we determine the Weak Entity Type?: maybe attribute of some basic main entity (such as address can be weak entity)<br/>
 <br/>
 Double line notation for weak entity type and its "weak relationship type" <br/>